2023 Best Value Allied Health Professions Undergraduate Certificate Schools in the New England Region

 Top 10 Best Allied Health Professions Undergraduate Certificate Schools

-Out-of-state tuition fees for undergraduate students at Quincy College are $7,176 per year.
+The average tuition and fees for an out-of-state undergraduate student at Quincy College are $7,176 a year.

-Out of the 12 schools in the New England Region that were part of this year’s ranking, NHTI-Concord’s Community College landed the # 2 spot on the list.
-Located in the fringe town of Concord, NHTI is a public college with a small student population.
+A rank of #2 on this year’s list means NHTI-Concord’s Community College is a great value for allied health professions students working on their undergraduate certificate.
+Located in the fringe town of Concord, NHTI is a public school with a small student population.

 Out-of-state tuition fees for undergraduate students at NHTI are $15,450 per year.